Code-Institute-Submissions/The-Monkees-webpage/README.md

         2. click on any of the social media buttons, Twitter,Facebook or youtube.
         3. It will be directed straight to site that you click on.

 credit:

+To all the different webpages I got my code for such as bootstraop,www.w3schools,wordpress,

 Content:
 The youtube clips were from youtube.